vendia/blog/pages/product-diy-vs-vendia.md

           **Cloud scale and resiliency**

-          Vendia’s high-speed data replication and consensus mechanism emulates a blockchain’s ability to create consistent replicas, but with massive parallelization and cloud-enabled scale and throughput.
+          High-speed data replication and consensus mechanism emulate a blockchain’s ability to create consistent replicas, but with massive parallelization and cloud-enabled scale and throughput.
         wrapTheColumnInACard: false
       - text: >-
           <img